xxixiio/untitled-downloader/README.md

 - **Album Track Downloading**: Downloads all tracks from a specified UNTITLED.STREAM album.
 - **Metadata Embedding**: Automatically adds essential metadata (track title, artist name, and album name) to each downloaded MP3 file.
-- **Error Handling**: Includes robust error handling for file downloads and metadata embedding.
-- **User-Friendly Interface**: The application prompts for user input to easily obtain album URL and download location.

 ## Requirements